vlitzke/kitchenflies/Other/Cluster/README.md

 | `htop`  | display current jobs |
 | `kill`  | terminate process |

+📝 If you want to download things (in this case, a whole folder) from the cluster, it might ask you for your key: `scp -r -i ./PATH/TO/key username@clusterName:PATH/TO/FOLDER DESTINATION/PATH`

 ## Typical Slurm File

 You probably will not have the memory, time, CPUs etc to run jobs on your own laptop, hence why the cluster exists!
 So you would probably create a slurm (.sh) file, with the following content: